-An availability fee is charged on properties not connected to the water network, should it be available.
+An availability fee may be charged on properties not connected to the water network, should it be available.
 This fee aims to recoup capital and maintenance costs of networks as well as certain fixed administrative costs in respect of such properties.
+The applicability of such fee shall be determined by the relevant directorate.